slatedocs/slate/source/includes/_oy-tutorial.md

 ### Record Transaction to Accurate
 1. Now, your OY! account has been connected to your Accurate account and each product has been mapped to its corresponding Chart of Account.
 2. Any successful transaction that happened in OY! will be recorded to Accurate with the corresponding Account you defined in the Mapping Account menu.
 3. Transactions in OY! will be recorded in Pengeluaran or Pemasukan module, under OY!
 Balance bank account.
+It will also credited/debited your OY!
+Balance Bank Account.
+4. Note: For some reasons, we do not map Top up and Withdraw balance transactions to Jurnal.
+Therefore, you should adjust your bank’s Cash Bank account balance as well as OY!
+Indonesia Cash Bank account balance in your Accurate dashboard everytime you execute top up and withdraw transactions.

 ### Disconnected your Accurate